donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/woit.jpg" alt="Woit" width="200px"/>

 Perhaps my favorite of the three.
 Woit writes very well and this book has a sort of majestic feel to it (to me at least).
-I like the presentation and the level is just right.
-I found Hall slightly easier though:
+I like the presentation and the level is just right to me, although a mathematical physicist friend of mine found it a bit slow not quite as rigorous as the other standard textbook:

 **[Quantum Theory for Mathematicians](https://www.amazon.com/Quantum-Theory-Mathematicians-Graduate-Mathematics/dp/146147115X/)**, *Brian C. Hall*

 <img src="/learn-mathematics/img/hall-qm.jpg" alt="Hall QM" width="200px"/>

-This was the book for the course.
-Hall wrote a great book on Lie theory and while I like this one, I find it slightly worse.
-Nothing much though, it's still good stuff.
-Finally, there's:
+This was the book for the course I took.
+This isn't my favorite textbook, but it's solid.
+Hall also wrote a great book on Lie theory.
+Anyway, there's also:

 **[Quantum Mechanics for Mathematicians](https://www.amazon.com/Quantum-Mechanics-Mathematicians-Graduate-Mathematics/dp/0821846302/)**, *Leon A. Takhtajan*

 <img src="/learn-mathematics/img/takhtajan.jpg" alt="Takhtajan" width="200px"/>

 It was a bit hard for me to follow as I didn't have the required prerequisites, but what I did get from it, I liked.
+Honestly, if you can read this easily, you might already know quantum mechanics.

 #### Relativity